worldbank/dime-standards/dime-research-standards/pillar-4-data-security/data-security-resources/dime-data-nda.md

 1. Keep all research information shared with me confidential.
-Therefore, I have committed to not discussing or sharing any information in any form or format (e.g., files, drives, transcripts, photos) with anyone outside the research team (as defined by the Principal investigator), and to only share information outside the research team if specifically requested to do so in writing by the Principal Investigator;
+Therefore, I have committed to not discussing or sharing any information in any form or format (e.g., files, drives, transcripts, photos) with anyone outside the research team (as defined by the Principal Investigator), and to only share information outside the research team if specifically requested to do so in writing by the Principal Investigator;